 6. 1 slice whole-wheat bread + 1/4 avocado

 Not only is avocado toast trendy, but it’s healthy too.
 Grab a slice of sprouted whole-wheat bread and spread one-fourth of the avocado on top.
 Finish with your favorite salt-free toppings such as red pepper chili flakes, freshly ground pepper, or garlic powder.
 This combo will keep you full for hours with the high-fiber complex carbs and healthy fats.
 For those avoiding bread, 1/2 cup of canned low-sodium chickpeas mixed with diced avocado, lemon juice, and a drizzle of hot sauce is a satisfying gluten-free high fiber snack.

 7. 2 tablespoons pecans + 1/2 sweet potato

 Sprinkle 2 tablespoons of pecans on one-half of a baked sweet potato along with some cinnamon.
 This southern-inspired combo will satisfy your sweet tooth.
 The pecans are a good source of magnesium, which is often low in people with type 2 diabetes.
-Magnesium can increase sensitivity to insulin and help your blood sugar control.

 8. 1 cup of green tea + 1 ounce almonds + 1 small apple

 Green tea both increases your metabolism and hydrates you, which helps dilute your blood and lower blood sugar levels.
 Almonds and apples provide the perfect balance of carbohydrates, protein, and healthy fats.

 For more low-carb meal and snack ideas, check out this free 7-day diabetes meal plan.